soif/EspBuddy/doc/command_examples.md

 * CMD_SET|COMMAND    : Either a commands List (loaded from config.php), or a single command.

+* ROOT_DIR           : Root directory (for the built-in Web Server)

 * OPTIONS :
     -y           : Automatically confirm Yes/No
     -d           : Dry Run.
 Show commands but don't apply them -v           : Verbose mode
     -D           : Debug mode (shows PHP errors) --conf=xxx   : Config name to use (overrides per host config) --repo=xxx   : Repo to use (overrides per host config)

 * UPLOAD_OPTIONS :
     -b           : Build before Uploading
-	-w           : Wire Mode : Upload using the Serial port instead of the default OTA -e           : In Wire Mode, erase flash first, then upload -p           : Upload previous firmware backuped, instead of the latest built -s           : Skip Intermediate Upload (if set)
-	-m           : Switch to serial monitor after upload --port=xxx   : Serial port to use (override main or per host serial port) --rate=xxx   : Serial port speed to use (override main or per host serial port) --firm=xxx   : Full path to the firmware file to upload (override latest build one) --from=REPO  : Migrate from REPO to the selected config
+    -w           : Wire Mode : Upload using the Serial port instead of the default OTA -e           : In Wire Mode, erase flash first, then upload -p           : Upload previous firmware backuped, instead of the latest built -s           : Skip Intermediate Upload (if set) -m           : Switch to serial monitor after upload --port=xxx   : Serial port to use (override main or per host serial port) --rate=xxx   : Serial port speed to use (override main or per host serial port) --firm=xxx   : Full path to the firmware file to upload (override latest build one) --from=REPO  : Migrate from REPO to the selected config

 * AUTH_OPTIONS :
     --login=xxx  : Login name (overrides host or per config login) --pass=xxx   : Password (overrides host or per config password)
 ```

 ----------